Ohio Senate

 The Ohio Senate is the upper house of the Ohio General Assembly.
 The State Senate, which meets in the Ohio Statehouse in Columbus, first convened in 1803.
 Senators are elected for four year terms, staggered every two years such that half of the seats are contested at each election.
 Even numbered seats and odd numbered seats are contested in separate election years.
-The president of the Ohio Senate presides over the body when in session, and is currently Matt Huffman.
+The president of the Ohio Senate presides over the body when in session, and is currently Rob McColley.

-Currently, the Senate consists of 26 Republicans and 7 Democrats, with the Republicans controlling three more seats than the 22 required for a supermajority vote.
+Currently, the Senate consists of 24 Republicans and 9 Democrats, with the Republicans controlling two more seats than the 22 required for a supermajority vote.
 Senators are limited to two consecutive terms.
 Each senator represents approximately 349,000 Ohioans, and each Senate district encompasses three corresponding Ohio House of Representatives districts.